mcodev31/libmsym/bindings/python/README.md

-# libmsympy
+# libmsym

-libmsympy is a python module c binding for libmsym.
-It is in early stages of developement, and should only be used for testing.
+libmsym is a python module c binding for libmsym that uses ctypes.
+It requires numpy for some functionality.
+See project README.md for installation instructions and the ./examples/ directory for usage examples